sjn/introducing-se/docs.md

 ### 7. Summarize & pause to think

 * Try to end with aporia – wonder
-* Success is when everyone is happy to have had the conversation
+* Success: When all are happy to have had the conversation
 * If you can, offer to continue the chat later